Great Tibet Tour Logo GREAT TIBET TOUR ®

 Famous Tibetan Prayer Wheels

 Outside the western wall of the Potala Palace, there is a row of prayer wheels.
-Tibetans spin the pray wheels clockwise with right hands, muttering the six-character mantra - Om Mani Padme Hum.
+Tibetans spin the prayer wheels clockwise with their right hands, muttering the six-character mantra - Om Mani Padme Hum.

 In the Jokhang Temple, there is a circle of prayer wheels around the temple.
 Tibetans who come to worship here must walk in a clockwise direction and spin the wheels with their hands to make them rotate with the six-character mantra.